Éric Berdoati

 Éric Berdoati (born 9 May 1964) is a French politician who has been serving the mayor of Saint-Cloud since 2005.

 Political career

 Berdoati served as a member of the National Assembly from 2010 to 2012, where he represented Hauts-de-Seine's 7th constituency.
 At the 2017 election he was the candidate for the Republicans in Hauts-de-Seine's 7th constituency, losing to LREM's Jacques Marilossian.

-Political positions

 In 2019, Berdoati publicly declared his support for incumbent President Emmanuel Macron.